xbeat/Machine-Learning/README.md

 Introduction to Named Entity Recognition

 Named Entity Recognition (NER) is a natural language processing task that identifies and classifies named entities in text into predefined categories such as person names, organizations, locations, and more.
 It's a crucial component in various NLP applications, including information extraction, question answering, and text summarization.

+## User Defined Functions in Apache Spark with Python

+Introduction to User Defined Functions (UDFs) in Apache Spark

+User Defined Functions (UDFs) in Apache Spark allow developers to extend Spark's built-in functionality by creating custom operations on DataFrames and Datasets.
+These functions enable complex data transformations and business logic implementation directly within Spark applications.

 ## LLM Initialization Techniques in Python